opencollective/opencollective-api/README.md

 #### Troubleshooting

-- If you're running into `node-gyp` issues related to Python 3 vs Python 2, you can run: `npm rebuild`
+- If you're still running into `node-gyp` issues related to Python 3 vs Python 2, you can run: `npm rebuild`
 - If you have issues with PostgreSQL, check our [dedicated documentation](docs/postgres.md)

 ## Deployment